Is there a parenting crisis in Kenya?

 In fact, most of the parents from different communities in the country interviewed in the study spearheaded by PAN said that competing responsibilities eats away at the time they would otherwise spend with their children.

-SEE ALSO :Firm to assemble phones in Uganda Boarding schools don’t play a parenting role
+Boarding schools don’t play a parenting role

 “Parents are not actively involved in their children’s lives and the little time they spend with them; they bribe them with things like money.
 A child does not get to experience parents as human beings.
 They instead experience them as resources and they have learnt to manipulate them so now it becomes a question of who is parenting who when a child gets his way every time.
 We have cases where children are given tech gadgets very early to quiet them.
 By the age of three they are pushed to school, and some are taken to boarding school early.
 They grow up without parenting and without values instilled in them because boarding schools don’t play a parenting role,